CREATIVE ENCOUNTER, GESTALT

 2011, June – Collaborative exhibition with Dark Mountain Project in Sainsbury Centre in Norwich.
 My exhibition called ‘Waste (Not)’ focused on challenging the categorisation of objects as waste.

-Blake College 2011 – 2012 Foundation in Art and Design (Distinction, work selected as exceptional).
+Blake College, London 2011 – 2012 Foundation in Art and Design (Distinction, work selected as exceptional).
 My work explored a blend of verbal/worded and visual/abstract communication, the build and residue of ritual, and the ways to grow individual and communal expression and interpretation.
 Veils and Stones Project.

-Reed College 2009-2010 as part of the Literature degree below.
+Reed College, USA 2009-2010 as part of the Literature degree below.
 At Reed I studied mainly painting and short stories, leading me closer and closer to my interest in folk tales and oral culture.